Best kettle of 2024 in the UK - the top 13 electric kettles reviewed and ranked

 Reasons to avoid

-We love the sleek design of this kettle, which feels sturdy and high quality to use.
+I love the sleek design of this kettle, which feels sturdy and high quality to use.
 It has that KitchenAid look that's to die for, alongside a design that prioritises keeping your water warm for as long as possible.
 Thanks to the dual wall construction this kettle is an efficient pick, and noise is reduced too.

 Choose between a dazzling number of colours to suit your kitchen or even to match your stand mixer.
-If money were no object, this kettle would fly to the top of our recommendations, but the price makes it an investment to seriously think about.
+If money were no object, this kettle would fly to the top of my recommendations, but the price makes it an investment to seriously think about.

 Best looking kettle